kanfaoui/Wrap-Slider-Clone/README.md

 # Wrap-Slider-Clone
-clone of wrap slider casual published by Crazy Labs
+A clone of wrap slider casual game , published by Crazy Labs